 Upper School Math & Science

 Mr. Linskey graduated from UW-Eau Claire in May 1997 with B.S. in Mathematics with a teaching emphasis; Coaching Minor.
 He taught for 2 years in public schools.
 Mr. Linskey attended St. John Vianney Seminary and studied Pre-theology at the University of St. Thomas in St. Paul, MN while discerning a vocation to the priesthood.
 He also attended the North American College and studied theology at the Angelicum in Rome, Italy while discerning.
 He graduated from UW-Eau Claire in May 2006 with a B.S. in Nursing.
 Mr. Linskey married Shelly McMahon in August 2009 and now has 6 children.
-He is currently in his 9th year teaching at Providence Academy and teaches 6th grade Math, 6th grade Science, 7th & 8th grade Science, 8th grade Algebra I, and 9th & 10th grade Algebra II.
+He is currently in his 10th year teaching at Providence Academy and teaches Life Science, Biology, Anatomy & Physiology, Algebra I, Algebra II, and Advanced Math.

 Mr. Matthew Berg

-Mr. Berg is a first-year teacher at Providence Academy who grew up in Chippewa Falls, WI.
+Mr. Berg is a second-year teacher at Providence Academy who grew up in Chippewa Falls, WI.
 In 2016, Matthew graduated from the University of Minnesota with a B.A. in Greek and Latin.
 His senior thesis Quid Fortiter ac Strenue Agendum re-evaluated Hannibal’s expedition into Italy in light of the contradictions in Polybius’ and Livy’s accounts.
 Matthew has received the Classical Association of the Midwest and South’s “Award for Outstanding Accomplishment in Classical Studies,” and is currently a member of the Eta Sigma Phi Classical Honors Society.
-He currently lives in La Crosse with his wife and two-year old daughter.
+He currently lives in La Crosse with his wife and two children.

 Mr. Carl Wolk